wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 ## Acknowledgment

-We gratefully acknowledge [Synoptic](https://synopticdata.com) for granting permission to redistribute selected weather-station data as part of the FireBench benchmarking framework.
+- We gratefully acknowledge [Synoptic](https://synopticdata.com) for granting permission to redistribute selected weather-station data as part of the FireBench benchmarking framework.
+- I would like to thanks my colleague Muthu K. Selvaraj (WPI) for his help in this project.